gvwilson/sdxpy/CONTRIBUTING.md

 ### Tables

-The Markdown processor used by [Ivy][ivy] doesn't support attributes on tables, so we must do something a bit clumsy.
+The Markdown processor used by [Ark][ark] doesn't support attributes on tables, so we must do something a bit clumsy.

 1. To create a table write: